Ed94/SectoredLang/Docs/SNode Reference.md

 }
 ```

+**Note: The context of a stack of sectors inherits the restrictions of its most restrictive sector.
+(This is enforced when generating RSNodes in the SParser)**

 ---

 # Standard Sectors

-**Note: Some of these sectors may be omitted by the langauge platform if unsupported (example: interpreter will most likely not support heap allocation)**
+**Note: Some of these sectors may be omitted by the langauge platform if unsupported (example: interpreters will most likely not support heap allocation)**

 ## Alias

-A statement that will associate an user identifier with another symbol.
+A statement that will associate a user identifier with another symbol.
+This is only for the sector context the alias is used in.
+Aliases are removed during one of the backend stages while producing the program model.
+The intention is to keep them available as far as possible for readability.

 Available Sectors : None